United States Patent Number: 4,506583

 ..Therefore it is an object of the present invention to provide a simple and inexpensive improvement of an autoharp which allows the unrestricted playing of notes and melodies.”

-Example image - aligned to the right Newton provides quite a detailed analysis of previous designs, combined with the simplest of all proposals for a reverse action.
+Newton provides quite a detailed analysis of previous designs, combined with the simplest of all proposals for a reverse action.
 The text above summarises the design intent aptly — Newton’s design is about providing an easy means to build a reverse action keyboard into an existing autoharp.
 Assuming a standard 12 bar autoharp — he does not change the damper bar arrangement at all.
 Instead he begins by depicting a standard autoharp damping arrangement (shown right) and then his replacement (shown below).
-The replacement is Example image - aligned to the rightfitted with the now familiar feet (Back, Henner) which project through the string surface and damp from underneath, whilst retaining an over-sprung system.
+The replacement is fitted with the now familiar feet (Back, Henner) which project through the string surface and damp from underneath, whilst retaining an over-sprung system.
 The keyboard depiction is added directly to the damper bars, and no further separation is proposed between keyboard and damping system.

 This “simplest possible” approach offers a practical conversion path for autoharpists which is clearly integral to the design intent, but it is not an attractive proposal to a pianist because the keyboard is so far from the range of expected key dimensions and action.
 From this perspective it is small, placed poorly, and would provide very poor movement.